jonasbn/pre-commit-hooks/README.md

 ### prohibit-commit-main

-This hook prohibits for commiting directly to `main` and `master` branches.
+This hook prohibits for committing directly to `main` and `master` branches.

 ```bash
 $ git commit CHANGELOG.md